abdulhaim/6.S198_Final_Project/README.md

 2. Run ``python sort_files.py``.
 This will arrange all of the raw data into folders corresponding to each word category.
 Please change the appropriate paths in the file.

 3. Run python ``python video_to_frame.py``.
-This will capture 200 frames for each raw video as images and store them in the appropriate folder.
-Note that the size of the data will now be 24 GB.
+This will split your dataset into a training and a test set (70:30 ratio), and capture 200 frames for each rraw video in the training set as images and store them in the appropriate folder.
+Note that can you can specify how many words to include in your training set.

-4. We will now apply Transfer Learning to add these new categories of Sign Language words to the pretrained Inception model.
+4. We will now apply Transfer Learning to add these new categories of Sign Language words to the pretrained Mobilenet model.
 Download "retrain.py" [here](https://raw.githubusercontent.com/tensorflow/hub/r0.1/examples/image_retraining/retrain.py) and store in the "code" directory.
 Note: This link may change in the future.

 Run the following command:

-``nohup python retrain.py --bottleneck_dir=bottlenecks --model_dir=inception --summaries_dir=training_summaries/long --output_graph=retrained_graph.pb --output_labels=retrained_labels.txt --image_dir=majorData &``
+``nohup python retrain.py --bottleneck_dir=bottlenecks --model_dir=inception --summaries_dir=training_summaries/long --output_graph=retrained_graph.pb --output_labels=retrained_labels.txt --image_dir=majorData --tfhub_module https://tfhub.dev/google/imagenet/mobilenet_v1_100_224/feature_vector/1 &``

+5. We will now run a command that will create a pickle file to feed into the LSTM model that includes the accuracy values for reach word in a matrix.

+`` python make_predictions.py ``